PWk: Prod, Tlk: GS2, Datacash: Live

 Holidays at the Forte Village Resort offer supreme seaside luxury for couples and families alike.
 Experience a slice of Sardinia’s stunning southern coastline, which boasts fine white sands lapped by the Mediterranean Sea.
 Established in 1970, the award winning resort is scattered over 55 acres of tropical landscape and pine forest, offering eight four and five star hotels, 13 sumptuous villas and 40 suites.

 The resort’s crowning glory is its beach, rated as one of the top 25 in the world by Forbes Magazine.
 Sheltered by mountains, it has a sandy seabed ideal for bathing, snorkelling and a host of other water sports.
 Back on land, explore the resort’s 10 swimming pools, from the Baia delle Palme Aquapark to heated infinity pools.
-In the evening, dine at one of 21 restaurants in high season which showcase world cuisine and eateries by michelin starred chefs and celebrity chefs visit in July and August to host refined gourmet evenings.
+In the evening, dine at one of 21 restaurants in high season which showcase world cuisine and eateries by michelin starred chefs such as Heinz Beck restaurant, winner of 3 Michelin stars and celebrity chefs visit in July and August to host refined gourmet evenings.

 While the main draw of Forte Village Resort holidays is pure relaxation, there’s plenty of activities to keep you busy.
-Kids can play at the Children’s Wonderland or join the sports programmes, which include a Chelsea Football Academy.
+Kids can play at the Children’s Wonderland where all the staff have been trained and certified by Worldwide Kids or join the sports programmes, which include a Chelsea Football Academy.
 Relax with a treatment at the Acquaforte Spa or head to Piazza Luisa for shopping, evening shows and live music.

 No company knows South Sardinia and Forte Village Resort better than Citalia, the Italian holiday specialist.
 Our staff have stayed at the resort and can provide insider tips on how to make the most of your visit.